mongodb/docs/REVIEWING.md

-# Pull Request Reviewing Guidelines for Rust Driver Documentation
+# Pull Request Reviewing Guidelines for the Rust Driver Documentation

 Contributions to the set of documents in this repository can receive reviews from one or both of the following types of reviews: